 10 Questions to Ask Before Writing Your Will

-Don’t leave behind a legacy of needless taxes, legal bills, and disputes.
-A well-planned will can ensure that the assets in your estate go where you want them to, from cash gifts to complex trusts.
+A well-planned will can make things easier on your executor while ensuring that the assets in your estate go where you want them to, from cash gifts to complex trusts.

 Answering these 10 essential questions can help protect your assets and your heirs.